Virgin Gorda British Virgin Islands Travel Guide

 Break down your planning into manageable phases.

 Confirm your passport validity.
 It must be valid for at least six months beyond your intended return date.
 Renew it if needed.
-Check visa regulations for your nationality.
+Check visa guidelines for your nationality.
 If a visa is necessary, begin the application process immediately.

 Book flights, particularly when visiting in high season (December-April) or around major holidays.
 Book your accommodation, notably if you desire popular resorts or specific private villas.
 These can book out far in advance.